mouhamed1slem-bouazizi/NexSocial/LINKEDIN_POSTING_FIX.md

 ## How the Fix Works

-### New OAuth Flow
+### New OpenID Connect Flow
 1. User initiates LinkedIn connection
-2. OAuth requests both `profile` and `w_member_social` scopes
+2. OAuth requests `openid`, `profile`, and `w_member_social` scopes
-3. System attempts to retrieve real LinkedIn member ID via `/v2/me` endpoint
+3. System exchanges authorization code for access token
+4. System retrieves user info via `/v2/userinfo` endpoint (OpenID Connect standard)
+5. Extracts LinkedIn member ID from `sub` field and profile data from standard OIDC fields
-4. If successful, stores the real numeric LinkedIn ID
-5. If fails, OAuth connection is rejected (no fake ID fallback)
+6. If successful, stores the real LinkedIn ID; if fails, OAuth connection is rejected

 ### New Posting Flow
 1. User attempts to post to LinkedIn